-Each year, Manchester Science Festival has created a place for innovative, surprising and meaningful experiences, where people of all ages can ignite their curiosity in science.
+Manchester Science Festival creates a place for innovative, surprising and meaningful experiences, where people of all ages can ignite their curiosity in science.

 Our visitors are at the heart of everything we do, meaning we have always kept our programme inclusive and accessible to everyone.